TAWilts/HODOR/README.md

   [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/TAWilts/HODOR)

 Welcome to the official repository of the **HODOR dataset**, a unique long-term multimodal underwater dataset combining synchronized forward-looking sonar and stereo camera data, collected in the Baltic Sea via the autonomous [UFO (Underwater Fish Observatory)](https://www.frontiersin.org/journals/marine-science/articles/10.3389/fmars.2024.1425259/full) platform.
 HODOR supports research in object detection, tracking, and sensor fusion in challenging underwater environments.

+## 📏 Sequence Lengths

+The individual sequences in HODOR are of **variable length**, ranging from as short as 1 minute up to several hours.
+This variability is by design, i.e. each sequence duration is determined by observed biological activity rather than fixed time intervals.

+A sequence continues recording as long as any kind of fish activity can be observed in the sensor data.
+This means:

+* **Short sequences** (1-10 minutes): Brief encounters with individual fish or small groups
+* **Long sequences** (hours): Persistent activity, such as when schools of small fish remain in the observation area for extended periods

+This activity-based segmentation ensures that each sequence captures complete behavioral events, making the dataset particularly valuable for studying natural fish behavior patterns and movement dynamics in their marine habitat.

 ## 📄 Cite Us

 If you use HODOR in your research, please cite: